WoodWing/csde-components-boilerplate/docs/CUSTOM_DATA.md

 ## Limitations

-The data inside the `custom` folder is not restricted to file type or sub-folders, you can basically store anything in any structure.
-There are also two limitation though:
+The data inside the `custom` folder is not restricted to certain file types or sub-folders, you can store anything in any structure.
+There are also two limitations though:
 * Maximum number of files: 1000.
 * Maximum total file size (uncompressed): 10MB.